2016 CLN Teleconferences

 A video recording of this teleconference call is here (MP4 Video 41.8MB May10 16).

 May 3, 2016: Diane Burko, photographer and painter (http://www.dianeburko.com)

 Title: An Artist Communicating About Climate Change

 My imagery is landscape driven and motivated by a deep concern for the dire threats of climate change.
-To that end I've made expeditions to the three largest ice fields in the world: Antarctica, Greenland and Patagonia to bear witness.
+To that end, I've made expeditions to the three largest ice fields in the world: Antarctica, Greenland, and Patagonia to bear witness.
 I have also partnered with the scientific community benefiting from their shared experience and knowledge.
-My goal is to raise awareness though images to reach people on an emotional rather than intellectual level.
+My goal is to raise awareness through images to reach people on an emotional rather than intellectual level.
 In this presentation I will review my evolution from landscape artist to activist, acknowledging some individuals who had helped along my journey as well as my outreach activity.

 Her paintings and photographs have been featured in over 40 solo exhibitions as well as over 140 group shows throughout the country.